gar1t/groktest/README.md

 Python's `doctest` paved the way for computational documents like Jupyter Notebooks, R Markdown, and Quarto.
 It was one of the first of its kind.
-We owe a debt of grattutude to Tim Peters for the original work and to Jim Fulton for advancing its use.
+We owe a debt of gratitude to Tim Peters for the original work and to Jim Fulton for advancing its use.

 The rationale for `doctest` is that examples provide a high-signal,